facebook/watchman/ruby/ruby-watchman/README.md

 2. Checking with Watchman whether a given path (in this case the current working directory) is being watched
 3. Adding the path to the watch list if necessary
-4. Asking Watchman for the names of all files in the watch, then printing them
+4. Asking Watchman for the names of all files in the watch (files which exist, or have existed since watching started), then printing them

 ```ruby
 require 'ruby-watchman'